khatrpaw/Intel_interview_Assignment/README.md

 Goal :<br>
   <p>
-	The goal of the project of the project was to create file structure application where suser will be able to create foler,subFolder,file. <br>
+	The goal of the project of the project was to create file structure application where user will be able to create foler,subFolder,file. <br>
 	It should also provide the funcationality where the user is able to view the root file structure or also with specific folder structure. <br>
 	The user can also filter the view of the folder based on the type of file. the type can be text,image and video. <br> The user can also travserse the folder and also delete all the items inside the folder. <br>